National Settlement Service Setup

 Step 3 – Provide Written Request of Intention to Onboard and Complete Due Diligence Questionnaire

 Upon receipt of a formal request, you will need to complete an NSS due diligence questionnaire, provided to you by the WPO.
 The WPO will review the questionnaire and work with you to ensure all parties understand the information provided and to determine if onboarding should continue.

 Step 4 - Assess Access Needs

 Next, if you do not currently have a FedLine connection, you will need to determine which access solution your organization will need to use.
-The WPO will coordinate with the Customer Contact Center (CCC), who will aid in access solution setup and forms.
+The WPO will coordinate with the Support Center, who will aid in access solution setup and forms.

 - Determine which Subscriber Access Levels are needed.
 An EUAC will need to submit a Subscriber request via the EUAC Center within FedLine Home for each individual who will be authorized to use the service.

 - Complete needed setup forms and activities to establish and test connectivity.

 Step 5 - Review Rules and Regulations

 Prior to using the National Settlement Service, your organization must review and agree to all the provisions set forth in Operating Circular 12.

 Before using the National Settlement Service, you will need to complete and submit NSS forms, as appropriate.
 If you do not have a Master Account, please work with the WPO to establish needed setup and visit Accounting Services Setup.